bobojiayou/fpb/README.md

   let composeFn = compose(add10, sum, filterBigThan2, values)
   composeFn(obj) //==> 17
 ```
--  4、chainAble (lazy chain)
+### -  4、chainAble (lazy chain)
-the functions in fpb.js also support chain calls, you can also code in OOP style if you like
+> the functions in fpb.js also support chain calls, you can also code in OOP style if you like，and all the functions is lazy call, they would not execute until the force functions executed
 e.g
 ```
  const stooges1 = [{ name: 'curly', age: 25 }, { name: 'moe', age: 21 }, { name: 'larry', age: 23 }];